-Is from the Shipping and HR industries who have been exploring the gaps in, and offering practical crisis in Greece.
-The scope of the "Adopt a Ship" program is to introduce Greek elementary students r of a vessel.
-The students contact the Master via emails and ask questions in order to explore life at sea, n of harnessing the latest research techniques in order to conquer cancer.
-As the experimental research sed on the pursuit of fundamental scientific discoveries.
+Project Connect is a Non-Profit Organization of professionals from the Shipping and HR industries who have been exploring the gaps in, and offering practical solutions to the problem of youth employability during the crisis in Greece.
+The scope of the "Adopt a Ship" program is to introduce Greek elementary students to shipping by having them come in contact with the Master of a vessel.
+The students contact the Master via emails and ask questions in order to explore life at sea, exchange photos, paintings and other relevant information.